Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/support.md

 <br>

 > Zoe is currently funded by [the subscribers to a premium subscription at Ko-fi](https://zoe-discord-bot.ch/donate.html) (Leaderboard: [Top 10](https://ko-fi.com/kalunight/leaderboard)).
->{.is-info}
+>

->You can watch this video to assist you if you want to support Zoe's developement: [Kofi Donation Tutorial](https://www.youtube.com/watch?v=9DSwPOWHDd8)
+>You can read this Guide: [Subscription Guide](/en/Guides/Subscription) or watch this video to assist you if you want to support Zoe's developement: [Kofi Donation Tutorial](https://www.youtube.com/watch?v=9DSwPOWHDd8)
 >{.is-info}

 >Please note that you must remain on the Zoe Support & Development discord server to take benefit of your premium subscription.